simone-contorno/arp-interactive-simulator/README.md

 <a name="intro"></a>
 ### Introduction

-This program test and deploy is an interactive simulator of hoist with 2 d.o.f., in which two different consoles allow the user to activate the hoist.<br>
+This program test and deploy an interactive simulator of hoist with 2 d.o.f., in which two different consoles allow the user to activate the hoist.<br>
 In the octagonal box there are two motors motor_x and motor_z, which displace the hoist along the two respective axes.<br>